mizzle-toe/find-your-dream-job/README.md

 # Indeed scraper

 Scrapes job offers from Indeed.com.
-Requires choosing a job title, a location, and a limit on the job offers to extract.
 Further parameters can be passed down to the Indeed API.
 When not specified, the default API parameters are:

 ```python
 start = 0 #the job offer at which to start